CMaxK/recap-data-challenge/README.md

 You will now have a copy of the cleaned final csv with net revenue and churn amounts in a data folder stored as [net_revenue_churn.csv](data/net_revenue_churn.csv).
 The original json object containing all invoices (Task 1) is also stored in the data folder as [invoices.json](data/invoices.json)

 My initial Python code and some EDA on the final csv file is documented in the *notebooks/recap_data_challenge.ipynb* [notebook](notebooks/recap_data_challenge.ipynb).
-At the bottom I list the contract id's with the highest to lowest churn amounts.
+At the bottom I list the contract id's with the highest to lowest churn amounts as I believe this would be one of the most important insights to stakeholders/the product team.

 I included some unittests and incorporated these into a CI workflow.
 To run the tests simply run: